iarigby-archive/school/README.md

 - don't clear the screen after each render
 - change color of the rectangle with mouse clicks
 - increase and decrease the size of the rectangle with `m` and `p` keys

+#TODO
+[] add website link
+[] update first and second week with solution files
+[] create script that automatically generates links and descriptions in master from tags